How Quiet Do Suppressors Really Make a Firearm?

 - Sonic Crack – The shockwave created when a bullet travels faster than the speed of sound.

-A suppressor addresses the muzzle blast by containing and cooling those gases through a series of internal baffles.
+A suppressor mounted on the end of your gun addresses the muzzle blast by containing and cooling those gases through a series of internal baffles.
 The gas expands more slowly, which significantly reduces the intensity of the blast.

 However, a suppressor cannot stop the sonic crack from a supersonic bullet.
 The only way to remove that sound is by using subsonic ammunition, which travels below the speed of sound.